yzhu228/NameSorter/README.md

 As the dependencies can be swapped with other implementations according to Liskov substitution principle, Open and Close principle is facilitated.

 ## Build

----
-The project is developed with .NET Core 2.1 and targeting both netcoreapp2.0.
+The project is developed with .NET Core 2.1 and targeting netcoreapp2.0.

 First you need to checkout the source by giving command on a command prompt:
 ```